 Ginger originated in Island Southeast Asia and was likely domesticated first by the Austronesian peoples.
 It was transported with them throughout the Indo-Pacific during the Austronesian expansion (c.
 5,000 BP), reaching as far as Hawaii.
 Ginger is one of the first spices to have been exported from Asia, arriving in Europe with the spice trade, and was used by ancient Greeks and Romans

-Printed with Japanese archival ink on a matte Hahnemühle paper in own workshop outside Copenhagen, Denmark.
+Printed with Japanese archival ink on a matte Hahnemühle paper in our own studio in rural Copenhagen, Denmark.